derhansen/sf_event_mgt_extend_demo/README.md

 4. Save the extension
 5. Install the extension
 6. Use new fields in backend and frontend

-## Important notes

-###Update existing records###
-If your TYPO3 installation does already contain events or registrations, make sure to update existing records so the new field "tx_extbase_type" (the so called "Record type") is set in each table that you extend.

-Use a database management tool like phpMyAdmin to adjust the field.
-The value needed depends on the name of your extension and the extended model.
-For this demo extension the correct values are:

-* For the Events table: "Tx_SfEventMgtExtendDemo_Event"
-* For the Registrations table: "Tx_SfEventMgtExtendDemo_Registration"

-The easiest way to derived the correct value for your table is to create one new record and to look the value up in the "tx_extbase_type" field of this record.
-Then copy it to all existing records.

 ###Extending registration domain model###
 If you extend the registration domain model, make sure to add the following to ext_typoscript_setup.txt